w3c/wai-intro-atag/content/no-code.md

 ## Why Accessibility Matters

-Addressing accessibility can be challenging for website creators and maintainers who do not have the time, skills, or resources .
+Addressing accessibility can be challenging for website creators and maintainers who do not have the time, skills, or resources.
 Website creators need no-code tools, including CMSs, and website generators, that:

 * are accessible to website creators with disabilities
 * can create accessible websites